4 min read

 Leveraging semantic models with Semantics API

-Based on NLP foundation models fine-tuned with the customer domain proprietary datasets, the Empathy Platform Semantics API brings semantic similarities between queries, thus, between products from the merchandiser’s product catalogue.
+Based on NLP foundation models fine-tuned with the customer domain proprietary datasets, the Empathy Platform Semantics API brings semantic similarities between queries, thus, between products from the merchandiser’s product catalog.
 The Semantics API is leveraged to create semantic-based search experiences that complement keyword search by yielding faster and more relevant results.

 Semantic search overcomes the most frustrating shoppers’ search experiences, such as zero or partial results, misspellings, or low results.